thobbs/cassandra/doc/source/development/patches.rst

 Bug Fixes
 """""""""

 Creating patches for bug fixes is a bit more complicated as this will depend on how many different versions of Cassandra are affected.
 In each case, the order for merging such changes will be ``cassandra-2.1`` -> ``cassandra-2.2`` -> ``cassandra-3.0`` -> ``cassandra-3.x`` -> ``trunk``.
-But don't worry, merging from 2.1 would be the worst case for bugs that effect all currently supported versions, which isn't very common.
+But don't worry, merging from 2.1 would be the worst case for bugs that affect all currently supported versions, which isn't very common.
 As a contributor, you're also not expected to provide a single patch for each version.
-What you need to do however is
+What you need to do however is:

  * Be clear about which versions you could verify to be affected by the bug
  * For 2.x: ask if a bug qualifies to be fixed in this release line, as this may be handled on case by case bases